The IRS website to make payments is down. Here are some other ways to pay

+The IRS has since updated the website to say it is temporarily unavailable.
+But the agency adds, "Note that your tax payment is due although IRS Direct Pay may not be available."

+Tax day falls on April 17 this year because April 15 was a Sunday and April 16 was Emancipation Day, a holiday in Washington, D.C.

-IRS Acting Commissioner David Kautter testified during a House Oversight Hearing Tuesday that a number of systems are down at the moment and that they are working to resolve the issue.
+IRS Acting Commissioner David Kautter testified during a House Oversight Hearing Tuesday that a number of systems are down at the moment and that the agency is working to resolve the issue.

+The IRS typically recommends that taxpayers use electronic filing to avoid common mistakes.
+Online filing is quicker than dropping something in the mail - when the site works, of course.
+Plus, electronic filers typically get any refund faster.

 Here are some other ways to pay, according to the IRS: